あたらしいを、あたりまえに J:COM

 J:COM Cup Sapporo District Mini Basketball Tournament (Sapporo Bureau)

-In addition to holding youth baseball tournaments for over 10 years, the Sapporo Bureau has been participating in tournaments sponsored by the Sapporo District Basketball Association since 2019 and providing championship cups and medals.
-A total of 128 teams participated in 2023.
-The tournament will be broadcast on the community channel.
+In addition to hosting youth baseball tournaments for over 10 years, the Sapporo branch has participated in tournaments hosted by the Sapporo District Basketball Association since 2019, providing championship cups and medals.
+The tournaments are broadcast on the community channel.

 Miura Peninsula Photo Exhibition (Yokosuka Station)